spacelift-io/user-documentation/docs/concepts/worker-pools.md

 ### Launch Private Worker Pool

 The launcher binaries are available here: [x86_64](https://downloads.spacelift.io/spacelift-launcher-x86_64) (amd64 CPU), [aarch64](https://downloads.spacelift.io/spacelift-launcher-aarch64) (arm64 CPU).
 In order to work, it expects to be able to write to the local Docker socket.
-Unless you're using a Docker-based container scheduler like Kubernetes or ECS, please make sure that Docker is installed.
+Unless you're using a Docker-based container scheduler like Kubernetes or ECS, please make sure that Docker is installed and running.

 Finally, you can run the launcher binary by setting two environment variables: